NPTP/NPTP.github.io/README.md

   - https://tobiasahlin.com/blog/move-from-jquery-to-vanilla-javascript/
 - Relative font sizing: https://www.sitepoint.com/new-css3-relative-font-size/

-### Music Page

-- Little blurb with "MY MUSIC" card, about what I've worked on and studied etc.

-### Front page

-- Need new pic (at least for the game dev bubble pic)

 ### About page

-- Responsive font sizing in top blurb about me
 - Go to Figma and redo the design of skills/education
 - Skills card first, education card second
 - Contact info linked to by front page and nav bar